sxy8945/DATA3402-KaggleProject/README.md

 ![](UTA-DataScience-Logo.png)

 # Predict Health Outcomes of Horses

 * This repository holds an attempt to predict the health outcomes of horses using clinical and physiological data from the “Playground Series S3E22” Kaggle challenge.

 ## Overview

-* The task, as defined by the Kaggle challenge, is to use tabular data of clinical and physiological measurements collected on horses to predict one of three outcomes (lived, died, euthanized).
+The task is to use tabular data of clinical and physiological measurements collected on horses to predict one of three outcomes:  lived, died or euthanized; using micro F1 score.
+On the test set, the final model used achieved a 76% micro‑F1 score—demonstrating a well‑balanced precision and recall, with comparison to the Kaggle leaderboard top of 78%.

-  * **Definition of the tasks / challenge** This project formulates the problem as a multiclass classification task.
+**Definition of the tasks / challenge**:
+* This project formulates the problem as classification task.
+**Approach**
-  * **Your approach**  We compared the performance of three different models—Logistic Regression, Random Forest (with hyperparameter tuning), and XGBoost—using a micro‑averaged F1 score as the primary metric
+ * Compared the performance of three different models—Logistic Regression, Random Forest (with hyperparameter tuning), and XGBoost—using a micro‑averaged F1 score as the primary metric
+ * Micro F1: weights every example equally, a good number to report when you care about your model’s overall accuracy on **imbalanced classes**
-  * **Summary of the performance achieved**  The best model (Random Forest with GridSearchCV) achieved a test micro‑F1 score of ** 0.76** (placeholder) and demonstrated robust class balance performance.
+**Summary of the performance achieved**
+* The best model (Random Forest with GridSearchCV) achieved a test micro‑F1 score of ** 0.76** (placeholder) and demonstrated robust class balance performance.

-## Summary of Workdone

 ### Data

-* Data:
-  * Type:
+**Type:**
     * Input: CSV files (`train.csv`, `test.csv`) containing 28 clinical features per horse.
     * Output: Categorical “outcome” label with three classes: `lived`, `died`, `euthanized`.
-  * Size:
+**Size:**
   * Training Set : ~1,235 rows × 29 columns (28 features + target).
   * Test Set : ~824 rows × 28 columns (features only).
+ **Type Counts:**
+-Numerical: 11 features
+-Categorical: 13 features
+-Binary: 4 features

+### Features :
+ * Numeric: vitals (temperature, pulse, respiratory rate), blood values (packed cell volume, total protein, abdominal fluid protein), and lesion codes.
+ * Binary : surgery, age, surgical lesion, CP data.
+ * Categorical exams: mucous membrane color, cap refill time, pain score, abdominal distention, nasogastric reflux, rectal feces appearance, etc.

 #### Preprocessing / Clean up